polkadot-developers/substrate-developer-hub.github.io/docs/runtime/runtime-metadata.md

 > Here we are using `V4` of the runtime metadata.
 Go to [its reference document](https://substrate.dev/rustdocs/v1.0/srml_metadata/enum.RuntimeMetadata.html) for more versioning information.

-As you can see, the metadata of overall runtime is an array of module's metadata.
-The included modules contain all the dependent SRML and custom runtime modules in your blockchain.
+The metadata of an entire runtime is an array of its modules' metadata, including all SRML and custom runtime modules in your blockchain.
 You can also find [the decoded metadata](https://github.com/polkadot-js/api/blob/master/packages/types/src/Metadata/v4/latest.substrate.v4.json) of all build-in modules in Polkadot-js/api.

 Now let's walk through each field in module's metadata:

 * `name`: the module's name.
 * `prefix`: the name of module's store.
-* `storage`: all the available storage entries in one module, each storage entry is then composed by:
+* `storage`: all the available storage entries in the module.
+Each storage entry is composed of:
   * `name`: the storage entry's name.
   * `modifier`: whether the entry is `Optional` or `Default`.
   * `type`: the type of the storage entry, could be `PlainType`, `MapType` or `DoubleMapType`.